 Most accounting programs and financial statement generators have no trouble tracking liabilities and fixed assets, but maintaining inventories of raw materials, work in process and finished goods is much more problematic.
 As a result, various schemes have been devised to augment this process, from elaborate spreadsheets for estimating growing animal costs to relying only on market values.

 - The outcome is that even the most sophisticated firms are using standardized, "plugged" inventory values on their financial statements which provide no feedback regarding internal cost variations.

 - Results are even worse for smaller firms using market-value financial statements which have no tie-out whatsoever with their enterprise records.

-Therefore, the perceived "state-of-the-art" for agricultural MIS requires three redundant information systems: financial, managerial (cost accounting) and production records.
+In the past, "state-of-the-art" agricultural MIS required three redundant information systems: financial, managerial (cost accounting), and production records.
 (See Figure 1.)
-Costs are developed at the "lowest common denominator" level (entity financial statement), then are either allocated back to cost accounting management segments or are never reconciled with internal cost accounting.
-Production records are treated as an unrelated activity.
+Costs were developed at the "lowest common denominator" level (entity financial statement), then were either allocated back to cost accounting management segments or never reconciled with internal cost accounting.
+Production records were treated as an unrelated activity.

 Figure 1.
-Financial, cost accounting and production records treated as separate pocesses.
+Financial, cost accounting, and production records were treated as separate processes.

 What is Rolling Up Agricultural Managerial Accounting and How Does it Work?

 But that’s all in the past.
 Farm ERP solutions, like the one designed and offered by FBS Systems, this process is reversed.
 Production records automatically "drive" raw material and overhead allocations to cost and profit centers and maintain inventory values.
 At the end of every accounting period, segment costs can be "rolled up" into entity financial statements.
 (See Figure 2.)